LudoPinelli/comment-box.nvim/README.md

 ### `line`

 The symbols used to draw the lines.
 Let your creativity go wild!
-Or just use the default or choose from the predefined ones (see [Catalog](#the-catalog)):
+Or just use the default or choose from the predefined ones (see [Catalog](#the-catalog)).

 ### `outer_blank_lines` and `inner_blank_lines`